Sugar-Free Frozen Peanut Butter Cups are just as good as traditional peanut butter cups, only frozen is even better!

 - 1 tsp vanilla extract

-- 1 teaspoon vanilla liquid stevia
+- 1 tsp vanilla liquid stevia

-- 12 ounces sugar free chocolate chips
+- 12 ounces sugar free chocolate chips or dark chocolate bar

-- crushed peanuts optional
+- crushed peanuts or flaky sea salt optional

 Instructions

-- In a stand mixer, blend all the ingredients—except chocolate and peanuts—together until thoroughly combined.
-Taste and adjust Stevia if needed.
-Pour batter into a mini muffin cup pan lined with silicone liners for easy removal.
+- Pour peanut butter filling into mini muffin cups lined with silicone liners or paper liner for easy removal.
 Freeze for 1 hour before coating with chocolate.

 I just made these.
 Not so good with just the stevia.
 Rather bland.
 I added 4 heaping tbs of swerve confectioners.
 DELISH !
 Thank you for so many great recipes.